Funded by State Judicial Branch and Superior Court of Alameda County

 The county is financing and managing the project and donated the land for the site.
 The state and the Superior Court of Alameda County are contributing to the project's funding.
 The state is contributing approximately $110 million toward the project from a variety of funding sources, including a one-time contribution of $50 million from SB 1407.

 The buildings will be designed to achieve LEED Silver Certification by the U.S. Green Building Council.
-Construction began in summer 2014.
+Construction began in third quarter 2015.